jonrhall/swill-sdk/README.md

 ## Gotchas

 ### CORS
 If you are using the client-side SDK and you are not running your resources on the same host and port as CraftBeerPi3 (generally by dropping your files directly in the `craftbeerpi3/modules/ui/static/` folder), you will run into CORS (Cross-Origin Request Scripting) request issues with the CraftBeerPi3 server.

-For example, this will happen when you attempt to run the [development server](#development-server) By default, CraftBeerPi3 does not support requests from origins other than its own.
+For example, this will happen when you attempt to run the [development server](#development-server).

+By default, CraftBeerPi3 does not support requests from origins other than its own.
 This can be remedied a few ways.
 Either move your files to the folder mentioned above so that they run on the same host and port as CBPi, or do the following to enable CORS support in CraftBeerPi3.

 #### Installing Flask-CORS
 1. From inside your CraftBeerPi3 directory (normally something like `~/craftbeerpi3/`), install [Flask-CORS](http://flask-cors.readthedocs.io/en/latest/)